kociumba/kutils/README.md

 This mod is fully client sided and tries to stay within the bounds of hypixel mod legality.

+## Usage

+Get the mod from [releases](https://github.com/kociumba/kutils/releases).

+Install it on a fabric 1.21 or 1.21.1 instance.

+In game use `/kutils` or press `right shift` to open the in game config.

+Bazaar UI is by default bound to `insert`, and the calculator is by default bound to `b`.

+> you can of course change these binding in the settings

 ## Features

 kutils implements the well known [ImGui](https://github.com/ocornut/imgui) library for its ui,